ZScurlock/SNP_haplotype/README.md

 ------

 n_threshold = The number of N's permitted in a sample sequence before exclusion.
-Samples with more than the N_threshold will be excluded from the run
+Samples with more than the n_threshold will be excluded from the run

 (int)